 Step One: Figure Out Your Goals

 Before you do anything, sit down and figure out your goals for flipping your blog.
 Are you looking for a fresh start?
 More freedom with your content?
 An increased earning potential?
-Are you just bored of your blog and itching for a change?
+Are you just bored with your blog and itching for a change?

 For example, I wanted to flip one of my travel blogs (which I finally decided to keep, and… flipped another site instead) to focus on building my email list and monetizing my other blog.
 That blog was performing better at that time — yes, the one that I flipped later for $4,500!